15 Best Running Trails In Las Vegas You Can Visit Today

 3. Springs Preserve

-If you’re looking for a trail with a mix of nature and history, Springs Preserve is the perfect spot.
+Springs Preserve is the perfect spot if you’re looking for a running spot with a mix of nature and history.

 The 2-mile Exploration Loop Trail takes you through the preserve’s botanical gardens, featuring a range of desert plants and flowers.